thazelart/golang-cli-template/README.md

 ## Logo

-This logo is based on the `create-go-app` logo.
+The logo is based on the `create-go-app`.
 Please find all information [here](https://github.com/create-go-app/cli/wiki/Logo).

 <!-- END __DO_NOT_INCLUDE__ -->